As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 If you’re looking for the best of the best in Japanese stationery, this is the website you need to visit.

-‘Japan Stationery’ is a company devoted to sourcing bespoke and luxury stationery products exclusive to them.
+‘Japan Stationery’ is (believe it or not) a Japanese stationery store devoted to sourcing bespoke and luxury stationery products exclusive to them.

 They also work with small independent Washi paper masters that literally grow their own plants to make the Washi (Japanese Paper) from scratch.